gibil5/api-devices-client/README.md

     serverless-dd-forwarder==0.0.3

-> The instalation and setup will be explained with the datadog 11 version.
-> You should have the `datadog-lambda==2.13.0` previously defined

 This package is stored in Gemfury.
 You'll need to add the gemfury index to your python requirements file.
 For that you can add: